sliuu/hciproject/_posts/2018-03-07-project-design-check-in-3-x-4.md

 **Tasks:** Understanding more context about art, discussing art with museum experts and novices, Finding background information about art.

-**Main idea of design:** The design is focused connecting the artist to the museum-goer enhancing the later’s understanding of an artist’s work.
-It also introduce a digital space to chat with the artist, other museum-goers, and art experts.
+**Main Idea:** This design is focused connecting the artist to the museum-goer to enhance the latter’s understanding of an artist’s work.
+It also introduces a digital space to chat with the artist, other museum-goers, and art experts.
 The design is designed to be mobile-centric.

-**(Task 4) Understanding Context:** The page shows an artist’s profile.
-It goes into more depth than the traditional placard.
+**(Task 4) Understanding Context:** The main page shows an artist’s profile.
+It goes into more depth than the traditional wall text or placard.
 At the top of the page is the artists name, below that we have the image of the artist.
 The image is followed by a link to the artist’s works.
 A brief but thorough description of the artist forms the main content of the page.
 A museum goer like Logan who wants to get more context about an artwork can get more context about an artwork by getting insights from the artists biography.
-It might lead to helpful insights.

-**(Tasks 1) Background Information:** After clicking the “works” link indicated above, a user is presented with a picture gallery of all the works by an artist.
-A user like Elliot who wants to understand the background of an artwork can see an artist’s work in conversation with other works by the same artist.
-Clicking on an artwork lead to a page about the artwork and offers more detail and context.
+**(Task 1) Background Information:** After clicking the “works” link indicated above, a user is presented with a picture gallery of all the works by an artist.
+A user like Elliot who wants to understand the background of an artwork can see an artist’s work in relation to other works by the same artist.
+Clicking on an artwork will further lead to a page about the artwork and offers more detail and context.

-**(Task 2) Discussion with fellow museum-goers:** Below an artwork’s description is a chat bubble with a link that leads to  a digital space that fosters discussion among the artist and museum-goers.
+**(Task 2) Discussion with fellow museum-goers:** Below an artwork’s description is a chat bubble with a link that leads to a digital space that fosters discussion among the artist, museum-goers, and scholars in the field.
 The user is able to ask question about an artwork and respond to other users.

-**(Task 5) Discussion with experts and artist:** On top of the discussion page is a list of most recent answers from an artist.
+**(Task 5 & 8) Discussion with experts and artist:** On top of the discussion page is a list of most recent answers from an artist.
 Below that is a list of experts.
 A user can read past discussion and post questions.
-He is able to interact with both the artist and experts (if they choose to).
+He is able to interact with both the artist and experts (if he chooses to).

 ## Citations
 1. [Dorothea Lange's "Migrant Mother" Photographs in the Farm Security Administration Collection: An Overview](http://www.loc.gov/rr/print/list/128_migm.html)